StackStorm/st2docs/docs/source/reference/ha.rst

 to listen for TriggerInstances and request ActionExecutions.
 The auxiliary purpose of this process is to run all the defined timers.
 See `Timers <ref-rule-timers>` for specifics on setting up timers via rules.

-n st2rulesengine can run in active-active with only connections to MongoDB and RabbitMQ.
+Multiple st2rulesengine can run in active-active with only connections to MongoDB and RabbitMQ.
 All these will share the TriggerInstance load and naturally pick up more work if one or more of the process becomes unavailable.
 The timer function in each of the RulesEngine is not HA compatible.
-In the interim it is possible to disable the timer in all but one of the st2rulesengine to avoid duplicate timer events, expect this to be fixed in a future |st2| release.
+In the interim it is possible to disable the timer in all but one of the st2rulesengine to avoid duplicate timer events, expect this to be fixed in a future
+|st2| release.

 st2actionrunner
 ^^^^^^^^^^^^^^^
 All ActionExecutions are handled for execution by st2actionrunner.
 It manages the full life-cycle of an execution from scheduling to one of the terminal states.

-n st2actionrunner can run in active-active with only connections to MongoDB and RabbitMQ.
+Multiple st2actionrunner can run in active-active with only connections to MongoDB and RabbitMQ.
 Work gets naturally distributed across runners via RabbitMQ.
 Adding more st2actionrunner increases the ability of |st2| to execute actions.

 In a proper distributed setup it is recommended to setup Zookeeper or Redis to provide a distributed co-ordination